TikhonJelvis/website/drafts/Structure-your-Errors/index.md

   Right parsed    → pure parsed
 ```

-If our input doesn't [`parse`][parse], we wrap the error Parsec gives us—a structured object itself—because we don't need to provide any other information.
-If we did need more information, we could add more fields to our `ParseError` constructor.
+If our input doesn't [`parse`][parse], we wrap the error Parsec gives us—a structured object itself—into our `Error` type.
+The errors Parsec provides are thorough so we don't need anything else, but if we did, we could add more fields to the `ParseError` constructor.

-We also need a way to handle our errors.
-If we're writing a command-line tool, we would have a function to render the error as user-friendly text:
+Next, we need a way to handle our errors.
+We're writing a command-line tool, so let's render the error as user-friendly text:

 ```haskell
 renderError ∷ Error → Text